 Cut the corn away from the cob.

-Using a non stick skillet, heat the oil.
-Add the corn, season with salt to taste and continue cooking until the corn is charred.
+Using a non-stick frying pan, heat the oil.
+Add the corn, season with salt to taste, and continue cooking until the corn is charred.
 Flip it over to char on both sides and be careful, those buggers will start jumping around.
 Transfer to a bowl.

 Add the remaining ingredients and toss to combine.
 Be careful with the pepper flakes.
-Most recipes agree to serving this immediately but I refrigerated and it was fine. buen provecho!
+Most recipes agree to serve this immediately but I refrigerated and it was delicious. buen provecho!